DiliipKumar/3-tier-app-deployment/README.md

-# #TWSThreeTierAppChallenge
+## Dilip-ThreeTierApp

 ## Overview
-This repository hosts the `#TWSThreeTierAppChallenge` for the TWS community.
+.
 The challenge involves deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB, with deployment on AWS EKS.
-Participants are encouraged to deploy the application, add creative enhancements, and submit a Pull Request (PR).
-Merged PRs will earn exciting prizes!

 ## Application Code
 The `Application-Code` directory contains the source code for the Three-Tier Web Application.
 Dive into this directory to explore the frontend and backend implementations.